Sea Lions of the World: Conservation and Research in the 21st Century

 Contact: Sherri Pristash, email@example.com

-Changes in the abundance of sea lions is of growing concern to fisheries and conservation groups, either because fisheries are feared to threaten sea lions, or because sea lions are feared to threaten fisheries.
-The issues are common to all five species.
-This symposium will bring the world community of sea lion researchers together to share their experiences and knowledge with each other.
+This symposium will bring the world community of sea lion researchers and policy-makers together to share their experiences and knowledge.
 Interspecies comparisons can shed light on why some populations might decline while others increase.
-Insights can also be gained on whether trends in the abundance of sea lions are related to fishing activities through food dependencies or more directly through control or conservation measures.
+Insights might also be gained on whether trends in the abundance of sea lions are related to fishing activities through food dependencies or more directly through control or conservation measures.
 A better understanding of the biology of sea lions is urgently needed.
 This symposium will significantly contribute to the understanding of fluctuating sea lion populations, especially as they compare to the Steller sea lion, by synthesizing current knowledge and forging new directions.

-On Sunday afternoon, the last day of the symposium, we will break into roundtable groups to consider similarities and differences between the five species of sea lions.
+On Sunday, the last day of the symposium, we will break into roundtable groups to consider similarities and differences between the five species of sea lions.
 Discussion topics will include foraging ecology, life history strategies, fisheries influences, population dynamics, and others.

 Alaska Sea Grant will publish a peer-reviewed proceedings, including full papers based on oral and poster presentations, soon after the symposium.